TonichaB/cleaning-blog/README.md

 Throughout the site there are various occassions for a confirmation message to be presented to the user.
 Each confirmation message is shown below;<br>

-- Registration Successful
-- Login Successful
+- Registration Successful- When the registration form has been completed successfully a notification is displayed to the user confirming and welcoming them to the site.
+  - *image of registration successful notification*
+- Login Successful - When a user has sucessfully logged in a notification appears to confirm, with a welcome back message.
+  - *image of successful login notification*
 - Log Out- Are you sure?
-- Log Out- Successful
+- Log Out- Successful- After a user has confirmed they want to log out, and once the home page has loaded a notification appears to confirm the user has successfully logged out.
+  - *logout successful notification image*
 - Non-Verified User- There are some actions that are limited to users who are logged in only.
 If a non-verified user attempts to complete these actions they receive a notification encouraging them to register/login;
   - *image of non-verified user notification when trying to like a post*
   - *image of non-verified user notification when trying to comment on a post*
-- Confirm Post Deletion
+- Confirm Post Deletion-
-- Successfully Published Post
+- Successfully Published Post - After a user creates a new blog post, they will receive a notification to confirm the post has been successfully published.
+  - *image of post successfully published notification*
 - Publishing Post Error
-- Unsaved Changed Notification
-- Successfully Updated Notification
+- Confirm discard changes
+- Unsaved Changes Notification- if a user exits the editing post modal and confirms they are happy to discard their changes, they will see a notification to confirm the changes have not been saved.
+  - *image of discarded changes notification*
+- Successfully Updated Notification- After making changes to one of their existing posts and saving the changes, the user received a notification to confirm the edits have been updated successfully.
+  - *image of successful edit update notification*

 ### Potential Future Features